Chile Travel and News | By Raul Silva M.

 Another of the symbols is the Kiosko de Retretas, also inaugurated in 1911, donated by the Croatian Colony in return for the friendship and affection of the native residents.
 There, every weekend, there were presentations of folkloric groups or military bands.
 At present, after having suffered serious damage by a strong earthquake in 2007, the Kiosko de Retretas was fully restored.
 It is worth mentioning that just like in the southern end of the country, this region received an important wave of Croatian immigrants, especially in the early 19th century.

-The Statue to Spain and America, donated by the resident Spanish Community, represented by two female images at the top of the sculpture.
-This set is completed with a Condor holding the Chilean Coat of Arms and a Lion with the Spanish emblem.
+The statue to Spain and America, donated by the resident Spanish community, represented by two female images at the top of the sculpture.
+A condor with the Chilean coat of arms and a lion with the Spanish emblem complete the set.

 Ruinas de Huanchaca

-Visiting the imposing stone construction of the Ruins of Huanchaca for the first time is truly impressive because it looks like an abandoned fortress of an extinct culture.
-But in reality, this National Historical Monument, the oldest construction in the city, dating back to 1888, is what remains of an old silver foundry that belonged to a former Bolivian mining company..
+Visiting the imposing stone structure of the Huanchaca Ruins for the first time is truly impressive, as it looks like an abandoned fortress of an extinct culture.
+But in reality, this National Historical Monument, the oldest structure in the city, dating back to 1888, is what remains of an old silver foundry that belonged to a former Bolivian mining company.

-The foundry definitively closed its doors in 1902, since then, more than 60 years elapsed until the facilities were transferred by the Government of Chile to the Universidad Catolica del Norte.
-In 1974 Huanchaca was declared a National Historic Monument.
-In 2007, with the creation of the Fundacion Ruinas de Huanchaca, made up of the Universidad Catolica del Norte in partnership with Enjoy Antofagasta, the monument was officially included in a plan that considered its openness to people.
-Today, the ruins are located within the Parque Cultural Huanchaca, located at 01606 Angamos Avenue, in front of the Enjoy Antofagasta Casino, a park which also includes the Museo Desierto de Atacama, with astronomical, geological and archaeological exhibits, a great cultural and tourist center of the Antofagasta Region.
+The foundry closed its doors for good in 1902, and more than 60 years passed before the facilities were transferred by the Chilean government to the Universidad Catolica del Norte.
+In 1974, Huanchaca was declared a National Historic Monument.
+In 2007, with the creation of the Fundacion Ruinas de Huanchaca, made up of the Universidad Catolica del Norte in partnership with Enjoy Antofagasta, the monument was officially included in a plan that considered its openness to the people.
+Today, the ruins are located in the Parque Cultural Huanchaca, located at 01606 Angamos Avenue, in front of the Enjoy Antofagasta Casino, a park that also includes the Museo Desierto de Atacama, with astronomical, geological and archaeological exhibits, a great cultural and tourist center of the Antofagasta region.

 Museo Regional de Antofagasta

-The non-profit institution Museo de Antofagasta, is a historical, archaeological and geological gallery located at 2786, Jose Manuel Balmaceda Av., historic quarter of the city.
-It was created in 1964 under the aegis of the former Universidad del Norte and then transferred to the Direccion de Bibliotecas, Archivos y Museos de Chile in 1984.
-Today, the Museum has 12 permanent rooms and an auditorium for temporary exhibitions, distributed in two buildings that formerly belonged to the Customs Offices and the Maritime Authority.
-The collection, grouped in the areas of Bioanthropology, Natural and Social Sciences, has around ten thousand cultural assets, including mineral, paleontological and archaeological samples related to pre-Hispanic cultures of the desert coast.
+The non-profit institution Museo de Antofagasta, is a historical, archaeological and geological gallery located at 2786, Jose Manuel Balmaceda Av., in the historic district of the city.
+It was created in 1964 under the auspices of the former Universidad del Norte and then transferred to the Direccion de Bibliotecas, Archivos y Museos de Chile in 1984.
+Today, the museum has 12 permanent rooms and an auditorium for temporary exhibitions, distributed in two buildings that formerly belonged to the customs and maritime authorities.
+The collection, grouped in the areas of bioanthropology, natural and social sciences, has about ten thousand cultural objects, including mineral, paleontological and archaeological samples related to the pre-Hispanic cultures of the desert coast.

-The Museum also includes an important photographic compilation, of around 1,500 images representing different aspects of Antofagasta's society in the middle of the 20th century.
-In addition, there are ethnographic components, works of art, objects and historical documents related to the urban and mining history of the Antofagasta Region, especially furniture, and an endless number of implements belonging to the daily life and tasks of the once flourishing Nitrate fields.
+The museum also has an important photographic collection of about 1,500 images representing different aspects of Antofagasta society in the mid-20th century.
+In addition, there are ethnographic components, works of art, objects and historical documents related to the urban and mining history of the Antofagasta region, especially furniture and an endless number of tools related to the daily life and tasks of the once flourishing nitrate fields.

-Other places that promote culture in Antofagasta are the Regional Library located at 2623 George Washington St, in the heart of the city; the Municipal Theater, at 433 Jose Antonio de Sucre St; the Andres Sabella Culture House at 2535 Juan Jose Latorre St.
+Other places that promote culture in Antofagasta are the Regional Library, located at 2623 George Washington St., in the heart of the city; the Municipal Theater, located at 433 Jose Antonio de Sucre St.; the Andres Sabella Cultural House, located at 2535 Juan Jose Latorre St.

 Balneario Municipal